tpoisot/ms_proba_networks/ms/maintext.md

 Note that this type of null models will take a binary network, and through some rules, turn it into a probabilistic one.
-Typically, this probabilistic network is used as a template to generate Bernoulli trials, measure some of their properties, the distribution of which is compared to the empirical network.
+Typically, this probabilistic network is used as a template to generate Bernoulli trials and measure some of their properties, the distribution of which is compared to the empirical network.
 This approach is computationally inefficient [@pois14a], especially using naive models [@milo03], and as we show in the previous section, can